plinker-rpc/core/README.md

  - Set a secret, which all clients will require.
  - Lock down to specific client IP addresses for addtional security.
- - You can also define your own classes in the `classes` array then access like above `$client->class->method()`.
+ - Define your own classes in the `classes` array then access like above `$client->class->method()`, which can interface out of scope components or composer packages.
- - You can define addtional key values for database connections etc, or you could pass the parameters through the client connection.
+ - Define addtional key values for database connections etc, or you could pass the parameters through the client connection.

 <!-- after list code block fix -->